 While this expansion project has been underway for several years, the timing of its completion helps our drought response effort.
 From the outset, the Waikato Water Treatment Plant was designed to expand over time to stay ahead of population growth.
 When it opened in 2002, it could treat 50 million litres a day.
 Over the 18 years that followed, it has been upgraded six times – lifting its capacity to 175 million litres a day.

 The completion of a new treatment plant increased peak capacity to 225 million litres a day by winter 2021.

 Hickey Springs Bores in Pukekohe were brought into service at the end of October 2020.
 A modular treatment plant built inside shipping containers is treating up to to 5MLD.

 Hays Creek Dam

-In February 2021, Hays Creek Dam was reconnected to the network boosting Auckland’s capacity initially by six million litres a day and by up to 12 million litres in the second half of 2021.
+In February 2021, Hays Creek Dam was reconnected to the network boosting Auckland’s capacity initially by six million litres a day and by up to 12 million litres a day by April 2022.

 An upgrade of our Onehunga Water Treatment Plant, which treats water from an underground aquifer, will lift the plant’s maximum capacity from 20MLD to 24MLD.